 2.1.Bible - Introduction

-Chapter 2: The Bible -
+The Bible - Introduction

 Muslims and Christians differ very much in their understanding of the Bible.